 The set of dynos declared in your Procfile and managed by the dyno manager via

 heroku ps:scale are known as the dyno formation.
 These dynos do the app’s regular business (such as handling web requests and processing background jobs) as it runs.
-But when you wish to do one-off administrative or maintenance tasks for the app, you’ll want to spin up a one-off dyno using the

 After you push your application to Heroku, the slug compiler generates a slug containing the application.
 The application may contain many components, including a web server, a console application, and scripts to initialize the database.
 While the web dyno would be defined in the Procfile and managed by the platform, the console and script would only be executed when needed.
 These are one-off dynos.

 Any time spent executing a one-off dyno will contribute to usage and will be charged just like any other dyno.